sr320/course-fish546-2016/01-Notes/slides.md

 - ### This will include the files in a well thought out directory structure that also lives on your local machine.

 ---

 class: middle
+## Read the chapter on Setting up and Managing Projects

+---
+class: middle
 ## On my computer